exadel-inc/esl/src/modules/esl-base-element/README.md

 ### Element decorators
 Works for both `ESLBaseElement` and `ESLMixinElement`.

- - `@attr` - to map string type property to HTML attribute.
+ - `@attr` - to map string type property to HTML attribute
- - `@boolAttr` - to map boolean property to HTML boolean (marker) attribute state.
+ - `@boolAttr` - to map boolean property to HTML boolean (marker) attribute state
- - `@jsonAttr` - to map object property to HTML attribute using JSON format to serialize / deserialize value.
+ - `@jsonAttr` - to map object property to HTML attribute using JSON format to serialize / deserialize value

  - `@listen` - decorate method with `ESLListenerDescriptor` props